MtF GENDER CONFIRMATION SURGERY –

-Male to Female Gender Confirmation Surgery
+Summary of MTF Gender Confirmation Surgery

-At the time of GCS /GRS, the testes are removed (orchidectomy) and the penis is excised (penectomy) at the time of surgery.
+The testes are removed (orchidectomy) and the penis is excised (penectomy) at the time of surgery.
 The new urethral opening, meatus (for urinating) is fashioned and the labia are created using the anterior scrotal skin.
 Clitoroplasty can either be cosmetic or functioning using a “sensate glans flap” taken from the glans of the penis.

 Frequently Asked Questions

 Do I need a referral letter prior to GCS?

 What’s the purpose of a referral letter for GCS?

 Do patients need any tests prior to GCS?

 Do patients need hair removal prior to GCS?

 How much does it cost?